bruin-data/bruin-vscode/README.md

 ## Release Notes
-### Latest Release: 0.25.7
+### Latest Release: 0.25.8
-- Updated Content-Security-Policy for BruinPanel and LineagePanel, and refactored initialization logic for improved security and performance.
+- Moved Lineage Panel to a dedicated component for improved organization and performance.

 ### Previous Highlights
+-  **0.25.7**: Updated Content-Security-Policy for BruinPanel and LineagePanel, and refactored initialization logic for improved security and performance.
 - **0.25.6**: Added support for Athena connections in the Bruin configuration schema and connection form.
 - **0.25.5**: Ensured proper visibility of the lineage panel when focusing on the side panel and improved focus handling during extension activation.
 - **0.25.4**: Refactored error handling to prevent UI from crashing when parsing errors occur, ensuring graceful error display.